Something's Gotta Give (LeAnn Rimes song): Music video

-The music video was released in March 2006.
-Directed by David McClister, it has Rimes portraying every female role.
-It shows Rimes performing the song in different parts of a loft, as well as Jenny (portrayed by Rimes) trying to find the perfect man.
-Every person that shows up at her door ceases to impress her, but as she is carrying a load of laundry, she bumps into one final guy, making her drop a bra.
+David McClister directed the video.
+The music video shows Rimes portraying every female role.
+She performs the song in different parts of a loft, and tries to find the perfect man.
+Every person that shows up at her door fails to impress her.
+As she is carrying a load of laundry, she bumps into one final guy, making her drop a bra.
 She gives him a happy smirk, and realizes he is the one she was looking for.
 He picks her bra up from the floor, and the two end up cuddling on the couch with a teddy bear he gave her.

+Chart performance

+"Something's Gotta Give" debuted on the US Billboard Hot Country Songs the week of December 17, 2005, at number 55.
+"Something's Gotta Give" reached number two on the chart the week of June 17, 2006, where it stayed for one week behind "Summertime" by Kenny Chesney.
+It spent 30 weeks in total on the chart and is to date, Rimes's 12th and final top ten single to date.